petitioner/HE.LR/README.md

 # DONT Delete This Repository or Change its NAME !!!
-    It is the public source code of the first-version of the HE.LR work including the mini-batch version.
+    It is the public source code of the first version of the HE.LR work including the mini-batch version.

 # HE.LR